IBM-Bluemix-Docs/mobilefoundation/advanced_direct_update_configuration.md

 #### {{site.data.keyword.mobilefoundation_short}} administrator
 {: #mobilefoundation-administrator }

-Set the new `cdn.yourcompany.com` domain as the {{site.data.keyword.mobilefoundation_short}} sever URL for the {{site.data.keyword.mobilefoundation_short}} applications.
+Set the new `cdn.yourcompany.com` domain as the {{site.data.keyword.mobilefoundation_short}} server URL for the {{site.data.keyword.mobilefoundation_short}} applications.
 For example, for the Ant builder task, the property is:

 ```xml
 <property name="wl.server" value="http://cdn.yourcompany.com/${contextPath}/"/>